 In certain circumstances, we will collect and process your information with your consent.
 This might include when you tick a box to receive an email about ways you can support us or to receive our newsletter.

-Under the new General Data Protection Regulations starting in May 2018, we may also process your information under ‘legitimate interests’.
+Under the General Data Protection Regulations we may also process your information under ‘legitimate interests’.
 This means we can legally process your personal information in a reasonable manner in the interests of the charity, but we always ensure your rights are upheld.
 For example, we may use your personal details to send you further information about our projects that we think might interest you and information of ways to support us in the future because we believe you share our values.
+We use this basis to communicate with supporters by post, unless they have opted out.

 Under the General Data Protection Regulations, you have the right to: